vahidk/EffectivePyTorch/README.md

 ## Encapsulate your model with Modules
 <a name="modules"></a>
 In the previous example we used bare bone tensors and tensor operations to build our model.
 To make your code slightly more organized it's recommended to use PyTorch's modules.
 A module is simply a container for your parameters and encapsulates model operations.
-For example say you want to represent a linear model y = ax + b.
+For example say you want to represent a linear model `y = ax + b`.
 This model can be represented with the following code:

 ```python
 import torch